Global Concrete Admixtures Market Statistics, CAGR, Outlook, and Covid-19 Impact 2020-2026

-The global concrete admixtures market has been segmented on the basis of function and application.
+The worldwide plastic pipes market has been segmented on material and end-use.

-By mode of function, the global concrete admixtures market has been segmented into superplasticizers, plasticizers, accelerators, air entrainers, waterproofing admixtures, retarders, and others.
-Among these, the superplasticizers are mostly preferred in multiple applications and have experienced increased demand during the appraisal period.
+In terms of the material segment, the market has included PE (HDPE and LDPE), PVC, PP, and others.
+The PVC segment might witness a noteworthy growth rate during the assessment period.
+PVC pipes have a extensive variety of applications in wastewater, drinking water, and oil & gas owing to properties such as cost-effectiveness, safety, durability, and recyclability.

+In terms of end-use segment, the market has included irrigation, oil, and gas, as well as water and wastewater.
+The construction segment might display high growth during the assessment period.
+The construction industry in residential and non-residential is growing at a steady pace, and this has resulted in surged demand for raw materials in the construction industry.
+Here, pipes form a necessary part of the building and construction industry and find applications in HVAC systems, water & waste pipelines, gas pipelines, and others.

 About Us: